Dominik Diamond

 Dominik Paul Diamond (born 31 December 1969) is a Scottish television, radio presenter and newspaper columnist.
-He is best known as the original presenter of Channel 4's video gaming programme GamesMaster, as host of The Dominik Diamond Breakfast Show on XFM Scotland and as a columnist for the Daily Star.
+He was the original presenter of Channel 4's video gaming programme GamesMaster before later hosting The Dominik Diamond Breakfast Show on XFM Scotland and as a columnist for the Daily Star.
 After moving to Canada in 2009, he has hosted radio shows for stations in Toronto, Halifax and Calgary, where he was host of the Morning Show on Jack FM from 2015 to 2018.

 Early life

 Born in Arbroath, Scotland, Diamond attended Strathallan School in Forgandenny, Perthshire.

-He then went on to study drama at Bristol University, where he was a contemporary of David Walliams and Simon Pegg.
-Diamond, Walliams and Pegg were part of a comedy troupe called "David Icke and The Orphans of Jesus".
-Walliams and Diamond fell out after Walliams appeared as a guest on Diamond and his friend (and GamesMaster commentator) Kirk Ewing's Paramount show Dom'n'Kirk's Night O Plenty – after which Diamond said that Walliams and co-Little Britain star Matt Lucas were "complete arseholes" on the show.
-In a 2007 interview Diamond said that he had not spoken to Walliams since, whom he described as both a "comic genius" and a "twat."
+He studied drama at Bristol University, where he was a contemporary of David Walliams and Simon Pegg.
+Diamond, Walliams and Pegg were part of a comedy troupe called David Icke and the Orphans of Jesus.

+Walliams and Diamond fell out after Walliams and Matt Lucas appeared as guests on Diamond's Paramount show Dom'n'Kirk's Night O Plenty – after which Diamond said that Walliams and Lucas were "complete arseholes" on the show.
+In a 2007 interview Diamond said that he had not spoken to Walliams since, whom he described as both a "comic genius" and a "twat".

 Television and publications

 Diamond's biggest role on television came presenting 6 series of Channel 4's computer and video game show GamesMaster, which ran from 1992 to 1998.
 Diamond did not present the show's third series, following disagreements with the show's creators about Diamond's desire to pursue business opportunities outside GamesMaster and the appointment of McDonald's as the show's sponsor.
+He returned as host from season 4 onwards.
 He went on to present the short-lived BBC Scotland panel show Caledonia McBrains in 2002.

-He presented When Games Attack from 2004 to 2005, a British tv show focused around video games.
+He presented When Games Attack from 2004 to 2005, a British TV show focused on video games.

 In 2006, Diamond filmed a Five documentary, Crucify Me.
 During filming, he took part in the annual Holy Week re-enactment of the crucifixion at San Pedro Cutud in the Philippines.
 However, he backed down at the last minute, breaking into tears.

-He also has appeared on the Discovery Real Time programme, Rubble Trouble, which charts the development of his house extension.
+Diamond appeared on the Discovery Real Time programme, Rubble Trouble, which charts the development of his house extension.
 While residing in Brighton from 2002 to 2004, he trained and worked as a bus driver with the local transport company Brighton and Hove Bus Company, recording his thoughts and feelings for a documentary to be shown on UK television Channel 5.
 Similarly to Diamond, many celebrities have worked for Brighton and Hove Bus Company, some of which are named on the front of the city's buses.

-Diamond's autobiography, Celtic & Me: Confessions From The Jungle, was published in the UK by Black & White Publishing in August 2010.
+Diamond's autobiography, Celtic & Me: Confessions From the Jungle was published in the UK by Black & White Publishing in August 2010.
 The book is a combination of media memoir and the story of Diamond's life as a fan of Celtic Football Club.
 In 2015, he became one of 44 financial backers for the short film Autumn Never Dies.